HubRise/website/content/apps/expedy/en/configuration.md

   description: Configure Expedy to receive your Expedy orders in your EPOS or other applications connected to HubRise.
 ---

-From the Expedy back office, you can configure the printer behaviour and the print layout.
+From the Expedy back office, you can configure the printer’s behaviour and the layout of your printouts.
+You’ll find useful information on this page.
+For more details on how to set up your printer, you can also refer to the [Expedy online documentation](https://www.expedy.io/fr/docs/category/cms-plugins/hubrise).

 ## HubRise Settings